$962,500 Settlement for Client Hurt in Dallas Commercial Truck Accident

 The multiple broken bones are fully compensable damages since you take the Plaintiff as you find them.
 Our client’s imaging studies were nearly identical to her prior studies but she was experiencing increased pain and discomfort as well as both new and increased symptomology.

 Early on in this Dallas commercial truck accident case I stressed to the client the importance of making sure any new or increased symptoms were properly documented.
 The client eventually underwent laminectomies at C5-6 for decompression of the thecal sac and exiting nerve roots.

 Her neurosurgeon noted that our client had bilateral foraminal stenosis made symptomatic following the accident.
 When it came time to negotiate the insurance carrier for the trucking company suggested property damage was only moderate and that the force of the impact could not have resulted in the need for surgery.

 I drew the adjuster’s attention to the documented new and increased symptomology.
 I explained that even a moderate wreck could cause an aggravation of a pre-existing condition – especially when our client’s condition previously necessitated major spine surgery.

 What am I most proud of in this case?
-This particular client had been previously represented by our Dallas injury law firm.
+This particular client had been previously represented by Mullen & Mullen Law Firm.
 It is always very rewarding when a former client retains you again or recommends a friend or family member.

 We are blessed to have the ability to develop true relationships with our clients.
 I helped her obtain a near liability policy limits offer without the necessity of costly and time-consuming litigation.
 She saved over $70,000 with our reduced contingency fee rate.
 This was an exceptional result for a truly deserving person that I have had the pleasure of really getting to know.
 I couldn’t be happier for her.